serdarmutluu/Chat-Application/README.md

 # Chat-Application
-It is a training project with the intention of understanding WebSockets and Socket.io
+It is a training project with the intention of gaining knowledge about WebSockets and Socket.io